graeter-group/kimmdy/README.md

 Some reactions need a GROMACS version patched with [PLUMED](https://www.plumed.org/).
 The gromacs version name should then contain `MODIFIED` or `plumed`.

+While it is possible to install KIMMDY with just `pip install kimmdy`, this can take a while due to dependency resolution.
+We recommend installing KIMMDY with [uv](https://docs.astral.sh/uv/) instead:

 ```bash
 uv tool install kimmdy
 ```